 What about insurance and permits?

 Typically, permits are not required to fill a sinkhole on private property (check with your local authorities to be certain).
-If the sinkhole contains groundwater (and thus, is connected to a local aquifer), however, a sinkhole fill permit will likely be required by a local Environmental Protection Authority or Water Management District to ensure that proper actions are taken to prevent groundwater contamination².
+If the sinkhole contains groundwater (and thus, is connected to a local aquifer), a sinkhole fill permit will likely be required by the local Environmental Protection Authority or Water Management District to ensure that proper actions are taken to prevent groundwater contamination.

-- Dry-mix concrete or a concrete plug can be added to the bottom of the hole to provide a solid base.
+Add a layer of dry-mix concrete or a concrete plug to the bottom of the hole to provide a solid base.

-- Add clayey sand.
-This will help to keep water from leaking out of the hole to prevent it from growing larger over time.
+Add clayey sand on top of the concrete.
+This will help to keep water from leaking out of the hole to prevent the sinkhole from growing larger over time.
 A local contractor should know where to obtain the clayey sand.
 If clayey sand is unavailable, pure clean sand works as well.
 Rocks can also be used to help fill in the hole at this stage.